-To avoid some common errors in your clients' billing, you will need to understand some core concepts; Income, Cashflow, Credits and Refunds.
+To avoid some common errors in your clients' billing, you need to understand some core concepts; Income, Cashflow, Credits and Refunds.

 Contrary to this, we also find items that will 'credit' the account such as credit memos of canceled purchases and rebates that are displayed, as in ex 2.